wizardamigos/app/curriculum/lesson001/description.en.md

 ---
 {
-  "title": "Chrome Profile + GMail Account", "duration": "3:08"
+  "title": "Chrome Profile and Gmail Account", "duration": "3:08"
 }
 ---

-You will learn how to create a Google Chrome profile and create your own free e-mail account.
+You will learn how to create a Google Chrome profile and setup your own free e-mail account.